-Much like Lanie, my “day job” usually allows me to accompany my husband on many of his (few) business trips during the year.
-Well, the opportunity to go to San Antonio came up, and knowing that we would soon welcome Baby Number Three into our family — meaning we would never leave the house again — we decided it might be fun to take the entire Tomes brood.
-Also, I really didn’t want to be left home alone with our children.
-Keep in mind our oldest (Savannah) is three and a half, and our youngest (Emma Kate) is two.
-It was the tail end of Savannah’s Spring Break from Pre-K3, and our family-friendly hotel was right on the San Antonio Riverwalk.
+My “day job” usually allows me to accompany my husband on many of his (few) business trips during the year.
+Well, the opportunity to go to San Antonio came up, and knowing that we would soon welcome Baby Number Three into our family — meaning we would never leave the house again — we decided it might be fun to take the entire Tomes brood, especially since the family-friendly hotel was right on the San Antonio Riverwalk.

 I mean, what could possibly go wrong?

-The husband had conferences and workshops to attend during the day, so I was left alone with my precious monsters (I mean, babies).
+Also, my husband had conferences and workshops to attend during the day, so I was left alone with my precious monsters (I mean, babies).
 I had (wrongly) assumed we would trek up and down the Riverwalk by ourselves while he was away — stopping to shop, and eat, and bask in the beautiful scenery.
-For some reason, I didn’t recall all of the steps (and levels) of the Riverwalk from my one brief visit in college (an out-of-town fraternity formal).
+However, I didn’t recall all of the steps (and levels) of the Riverwalk.
 Let’s just say it’s a tad bit challenging to maneuver a double stroller up and down 20+ steps by yourself when you’re six months pregnant.
-Hashtag, whoops.
-So we mostly stayed put in the room.
-This worked out well, because I packed as though we were vacationing on the beach in Mexico, and I don’t think the temperature got above 60 degrees our entire trip.
-We did check out the Alamo (my first time), and we obviously ate at a few kid-friendly restaurants, but that was about it.

-All in all, it was a (mostly) fun trip, and definitely made for some hilarious blog material.
+All in all, it was a (mostly) fun babymoon, and definitely made for some hilarious memories.
 We’re planning our next family trip to Disney World in the Fall (after the new baby gets here).
-Wish us luck!
-I’m sure it will be equally as disastrous (read awesome).
-Hashtag, prayers going up!
+Because we are nothing if not consistently crazy!

 If you want to do the Hill Country (San Antonio, Austin, etc.) in style — as opposed to harried, tag-a-long fashion — you should definitely consult an expert!
-(You know we will.)
 I highly recommend reaching out to Emily Lockard-Furry, owner of Traveluxe Official.
 I’m seriously kicking myself for not thinking of this for our babymoon trip.
 She’s an avid world-traveler herself — and an incredibly talented professional photographer — Emily will hook you up!
-Think first-class, glamour and luxury, from start to finish. #canwecometoo
+Think first-class, glamour and luxury, from start to finish.

 Here are a few of Emily’s Favorite Hill Country Hideaways: